ines-parreira/prototypes/KAIZEN.md

 -   When importing `Object.freeze` constants, import Typescript enum instead.
 -   You may want to keep some code in order to prevent existing JavaScript to break, (such as keeping a `Object.freeze` declaration instead of an `enum`).
 You can flag the relevant part with the `$TsFixMe explaination` comment.
--   When migrating types you may find some missing/wrong types, if the changes are too much for the current scope we are flagging these in issue [6221](https://github.com/gorgias/gorgias/issues/6221)
+-   When migrating you may find some missing / incomplete / wrong types in the existing TS files, if the changes are too much for the current scope we are flagging these in issue [COR-359](https://linear.app/gorgias/issue/COR-359/enhance-existing-types).

 #### Typing defaultProps of the class components